ladrians/sfND_2D_Feature_Tracking/report.md

 |SIFT|1386|108.1360375|

 The `Harris` and `ORB` detectors where the ones with the least ammout of keypoints while `FAST`, `SIFT` got the most.

+The distribution of their neighborhood size can be checked with the associated [images](./data/), best results in this matter are `FAST`, `AKAZE` and `SIFT` detectors.

 #### Descriptor Keypoints Analysis